atomisthqa/failed-build-handler/README.md

 ## Customize

 Now that you have everything working, let's change the handler to send a Slack DM to the committer who broke the build.

-The first thing we need is a Slack API token so Slack will accept and display the message.
-Please [create a Slack API token][slack-token].
+First, [create a Slack API token][slack-token] that Slack needs to accept and display your message.

 [slack-token]: https://api.slack.com/tokens (Slack API Token)